-Start today!Streamline Your Peer Review Process With Fourwaves.
+The best peer-review software for your needsStreamline Your Peer Review Process With Fourwaves.

 Like Fourwaves, Ex Ordo is a connected peer review and conference management system.
 It allows research event organizers to collect abstracts, manage peer review, and notify authors if their submission was accepted.
 In addition to abstract management, Ex Ordo offers other features (at an additional cost) for managing registration and conference scheduling.